Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: Abstract

 \section{Abstract}

-We prove that on a complete Calabi-Yau manifold $M$ with Euclidean volume growth, a harmonic function with subquadratic polynomial growth is the real part of a holomorphic function.
-This generalizes a result of Conlon-Hein in \cite{ConlonHeinI}.
-We prove this result by proving a Liouville type theorem for harmonic $1$-forms, which follows from a new local $L^2$ estimate of the differential.
-We also give another proof based on the construction of harmonic functions with polynomial growth in Ding \cite{ding2004existence}, and the algebraicity of tangent cones in Liu-Sz\'ekelyhidi \cite{LiuSzekelyhidi}.
+On a complete Calabi-Yau manifold $M$ with maximal volume growth, a harmonic function with subquadratic polynomial growth is the real part of a holomorphic function.
+This generalizes a result of Conlon-Hein.
+We prove this result by proving a Liouville type theorem for harmonic $1$-forms, which follows from a new local $L^2$ estimate of the exterior derivative.